 Plant cat grass (available from pet supply stores) in indoor pots so your feline can graze.

 Even indoor cats should still be outfitted with a collar and visible identification.
-The occasional open window (make sure your windows have secure screens) or door offers a tempting opportunity for your cat to explore the outdoors.
+The occasional open window (make sure your windows have secure screens) or door offers a tempting opportunity for your cat.
 And your cat may become frightened and make her way outside if strangers come to work on your house or if there is a fire or similar disaster.
 The collar and visible ID could help someone get your pet back to you.